HCL-TECH-SOFTWARE/leap-doc/9.3.6/helm_admin_customsecret.md

 1.  "configuration.leap.customSecrets: Additional property is not allowed"
 2.  "configuration.leap.customSecrets.: Does not match pattern '^\[a-z0-9\]\(\[-a-z0-9\]\*\[a-z0-9\]\)?$'"

+## Use custom secret for defining the admin user and password {#helm_admin_customsecret .section}

+Instead of providing adminUser and adminPassword for Leap directly in the custom values, a secret can be used to pass the credentials to the deployments.

+1. Create a secret that will be used to reference credentials, this secret should contain the required credential attributes \(e.g. "username", "password"\).

+    ``` {#codeblock_ggz_rk4_hzb}
+    kubectl create secret generic <secret-name> --from-literal=username=<your-username> --from-
+    literal=password=<your-password> --namespace=<namespace>
+    ```

+2. Reference the secret in the custom Helm values.
+When a secret is used, the adminUser and adminPassword values must be set to an empty string \(""\) or null.
+Example configuration:

+    ```yaml
+    security:
+      leap:
+        adminUser: ""
+        adminPassword: ""
+        customAdminSecret: "my-custom-admin-secret"
+    ```

 ## Using custom secrets for credentials {#section_nc2_1l4_hzb .section}

 The following is an example of creating a secret `my-custom-db-credentials`, which contains two entries DB\_USERNAME and DB\_PASSWORD: